What is cultivated meat?

 Scaffolding

-Scaffolding provides structural support for cells to adhere, differentiate, and mature, making it crucial for the creation of structured meat products like steak.
+Scaffolding provides structural support for cells to adhere, differentiate, and mature, making it crucial to create structured meat products like steak.
 More research is needed to uncover the best materials and methods for constructing different types of cultivated meat products.

 The current state of scaffolds